ken-okabe/vanfs/README.md

 **VanFS**  is a F# project template for one-to-one direct bindings of  **VanJS**

+---

-**This is absolutely true within the scope of the basic features for composing UIs, but not true for its state management.**
+**1:1 bindings is absolutely true within the scope of the basic features for composing UIs, but not true for its state management.**

+## VanJS is a framework that embraces Reactive Programming

+VanJS reactively binds its state objects to corresponding DOM elements.
+This means that when a state object updates, the corresponding DOM element automatically updates as well.
+This approach is a common feature among declarative UI libraries such as React, SolidJS, etc.

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712039784885.png)

-VanJS
+## VanJS state API

+In order to utilize the state management, VanJS provides two APIs: `van.state` and `van.derive`.

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712106536645.png)